UK police charge 25-year-old man with lawmaker's murder | Law-Order

 - United Kingdom

-British authorities said Thursday a man has been charged in the stabbing of a Conservative lawmaker who was killed as he met constituents at a church hall last week.
+A man has been charged with murder and preparing acts of terrorism in the stabbing of a Conservative lawmaker who was killed as he met constituents at a church hall last week Authorities say a 25-year-old British man with Somali heritage, Ali Harbi Ali, has been charged in the death of David Amess.
+The case shook a nation accustomed to having face-to-face contact with its leaders.

 The slaying came five years after Labour Party lawmaker Jo Cox was shot and stabbed to death by a far-right extremist.
 Cox was the first British lawmaker to be killed since a peace accord ended large-scale Northern Ireland violence almost 30 years earlier.